 - Check the return value of all non-void functions, or cast to void to indicate the return value is useless.

 - Limit pointer use to a single dereference, and do not use function pointers.

 - Compile with all possible warnings active; all warnings should then be addressed before release of the software.

 You can find the detailed and comprehensive explanation of all 10 rules in Holzmann's article "The Power of 10: Rules for Developing Safety-Critical Code" published in the June 2006 issue of IEEE's Computer magazine.

 Based on these 10 principles, the coding standard for Curiosity's software was developed.
 It includes 4 levels of compliance each containing its own set of rules.
 Check them out here if you want to learn what it is like to code the NASA way.

 The best languages to get out of the system

 If you think that assembly languages won't take you far these days, think again.
 Even though Fortran, Cobol and Algol sound like witty names for dinosaurs, they have the potential to become truly interstellar (even without black holes and bookshelf universes).

 The Voyager mission was launched in 1977.
-Both probes have already left the heliosphere, and everyone from the original team has retired, but the project is still considered to be in its middle ages; it is planned to last until the late 2020s or even longer.
+Both probes have already left the heliosphere, and everyone from the original team has retired, but the project is still alive; it is planned to last until the late 2020s or even longer.

 However, coding for the Voyagers is not only the way to send your lines out of the Solar system but also to invite someone from outside in.
 Both spacecrafts carry identical golden plaques with images of Earth and sound recordings – a kind of time capsule or “message in a bottle” for extraterrestrial lifeforms.